Limited support for Westmorland and Furness

-We're not currently able to provide detailed weekly summaries for Westmorland and Furness Council.
-We need support from the council to:
+We do not currently provide detailed weekly summaries for Westmorland and Furness Council.
+Running the service is expensive, and we need to cover our costs.

 Barrow in Furness Local Area Planning Committee - Monday, 24th June, 2024 1.00 pm